MWestberg3/big-data-processing/doc/Plan.md

 **Deliver:**

 * A detailed written description of the problem this program aims to solve.
+  * Analyze a large csv file, and return certain data from the files.
+Data will be separated into 2 sections: a summary across all industries, and a summary of the software industry.
+  * The file to be read is 493MB, therefore it will need to read smaller chunks at a time for optimal performance.
+  * Create output that shows the desired data.
 * Describe what a *good* solution looks like.
     * List what you already know how to do.
+      * Searching a document for desired information.
+      * Parsing through csv files.
+      * Manipulating Strings.
+      * Open files.
+      * Open files line by line.
+      * Closing files.
+      * Creating lists.
+      * Create new files based on old files.
     * Point out any challenges that you can foresee.
+      * I don't know how to create a dictionary.
+      * I'm not sure that I fully understand what data we are looking for.

 ## Phase 1: System Analysis *(10%)*

 **Deliver:**

 * List all of the data that is used by the program, making note of where it comes from.
+  * What data do I need to collect?:
+    * Area Fips
+    * Industry Code
+    * Own Code
+    * Total Annual Wages
+    * Annual Average Employment Level
+    * Annual Average Establishments
 * Explain what form the output will take.
 * Describe what algorithms and formulae will be used (but don't write them yet).

 ## Phase 2: Design *(30%)*